ministryofjustice/moj-design-system-backlog/docs/CODE_OF_CONDUCT.md

 ## Contributor Covenant Code of Conduct

 > Note:
-> * where the code of conduct says "project" we mean GDS, `alphagov` and all repositories hosted within it.
+> * where the code of conduct says "project" we mean the Ministry of Jusicte, `@ministryofjustice` and all repositories hosted within it.
-> * where the code of conduct says "maintainer" we mean `alphagov` organisation owners
+> * where the code of conduct says "maintainer" we mean `@ministryofjustice` organisation owners
-> * where the code of conduct says "leadership" we mean both `alphagov` organisation owners, line managers, and other leadership within GDS
+> * where the code of conduct says "leadership" we mean both `@ministryofjustice` organisation owners, line managers, and other leadership within the Ministry of Justice

 ### Our Pledge